haashemi/shopi-api/README.md

-# shopi-api
+# Shopi (Work in Progress)

-An experimental REST API written in Golang
+An experimental e-commerce REST API written in Go.
+Meant to be used by [Jouissance-seeker/shopi](https://github.com/Jouissance-seeker/shopi)